MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 Custom search applications get results from all, or some, geo locations by specifying query parameters with the request to the SharePoint Search REST API.
 Depending on the query parameters, the query is fanned out to all geo locations, or to some geo locations.
 For example, if you only need to query a subset of geo locations to find relevant information, you can control the fan out to only these.
 If the request succeeds, the SharePoint Search REST API returns response data.

-#### Requirement ####
+**Requirement**

 For each geo location, you must ensure that all users in the organization have been granted the **Read** permission level for the root website (for example contoso**APAC**.sharepoint.com/ and contoso**EU**.sharepoint.com/).
 [Learn about permissions](https://support.office.com/en-us/article/understanding-permission-levels-in-sharepoint-87ecbb0e-6550-491a-8826-c075e4859848).

 ### Query parameters

-EnableMultiGeoSearch - This is a Boolean value that specifies whether the query shall be fanned out to the indexes of other geo locations of the Multi-Geo tenant.
+EnableMultiGeoSearch - This is a Boolean value that specifies whether the query shall be fanned out to the indexes of other geo locations of the multi-geo tenant.
 Set it to **true** to fan out the query; **false** to not fan out the query.
 The default value is **false**.
-If you don’t include this parameter, the query is **not** fanned out to other geo locations.
-If you use the parameter in an environment that isn’t Multi-Geo, the parameter is ignored.
+If you don't include this parameter, the query is not fanned out to other geo locations.
+If you use the parameter in an environment that isn't multi-geo, the parameter is ignored.

 ClientType - This is a string.
 Enter a unique client name for each search application.
-If you don’t include this parameter, the query is **not** fanned out to other geo locations.
+If you don't include this parameter, the query is not fanned out to other geo locations.

 MultiGeoSearchConfiguration - This is an optional list of which geo locations in the multi-geo tenant to fan the query out to when **EnableMultiGeoSearch** is **true**.
-If you don’t include this parameter, or leave it blank, the query is fanned out to all geo locations.
+If you don't include this parameter, or leave it blank, the query is fanned out to all geo locations.
 For each geo location, enter the following items, in JSON format:

 <table>
 <thead>